a list of three elements

 Updated List: ['apple', 'banana', 'orange', 'cherry']

-Add Element at Specific Index
+Add Elements at the Specified Index

 fruits = ['apple', 'banana', 'orange']